yojee/yojee-developer-portal/docs/guides/dsp-integration-guide-v2.md

 }'
 ```

-**A `name` or `external_id` can be provided to identify an existing driver in your company.
-If both are missing, it will be assigned to a default system driver, "Unknown"**

 **Step sequence refers to a specific task in the delivery journey, starting from 0.
 For example, for a single leg delivery, the pick up would be step_sequence 0 while the drop off would be step_sequence 1.**

 **Tasks in the same leg will be assigned together.
 In the above example, since the pick up task is assigned to a driver, the associated drop off task will be assigned to the driver as well since they are part of the same leg**

-For full request/response details, please click on the title.

 ###### Sample Response